-The accompanying Schedule of Federal Awards Receipts and Expenditures (the "Schedule") summarizes activity of the School District's federal award programs.
+The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") summarizes activity of the School District's federal award programs.
 The Schedule has been prepared on the cash basis of accounting.

-NOTE B - CHILD NUTITION CLUSTER
+NOTE B - FOOD DISTRIBUTION PROGRAM

 Program regulations do not require the School District to maintain separate inventory records for purchased food and food received from the U.S. Department of Agriculture.
 This non-monetary assistance (expenditures) is reported in the Schedule at the fair market value of the commodities received.